kaixxx/noScribe/README.md

 - If you change anything in the language files, make sure to follow the conventions of the YAML language.
 - If you want to change the language of the user interface, you have to change the value of the "locale" setting in the advanced settings (see above).

-### MAC and LINUX support
-- [noScribe has been ported to macOS](https://drive.switch.ch/index.php/s/EIVup04qkSHb54j?path=%2FnoScribe%20vers.%200.4b%2FmacOS) (alpha version, please help testing!)
-- If you want to port noScribe to Linux, go ahead!
-There once was a working version but it is no longer up to date.
-- If you make any changes to the code of noScribe, try not to break compatibility with other platforms.
-I would like to keep one single codebase for all platforms.

 ## Other Software
 If you are interested in open source software for the analysis of qualitative data, take a look at [QualCoder](https://github.com/ccbogel/QualCoder) and [Taguette](https://www.taguette.org/).